 new MazeMouse().
 Right click on the

 MazeMouseobject and choose the

 void setupGUI()option.
+[Note: the video runs the program in a slightly different way.]
 You should now see a simple square maze with a mouse in the top left corner.
 You can modify the maze by clicking on squares to change walls to spaces and vice versa.
 The basic actions of the mouse are to move forward ("

 F"), turn left ("

 R").
 Your program for the mouse will consist of sequences of these basic actions.
 For example, the sequence "

 FFLF" would make it take two steps forward, turn left, and take one more step forward.
 The mouse is very short sighted and can only see the square ahead of it and the squares on each side.
 It can distinguish five different situations:

 - Space ahead: There's a blank space ahead of the mouse (it ignores what's on each side)

 - Space only on left: There's a wall ahead of the mouse, and to its right, but a blank space to its left.